navanodonavan/MSAAI500FinalProject_Group3/README.md

 # Assessing Predictability of SPY Given 10 Years of Daily Price Data

-This project is a part of the AAI-XXX course in the Applied Artificial Intelligence Program at the University of San Diego (USD).
+This project is a part of the AAI-500 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).

 **-- Project Status: [In Progress]**